Diversity Council Charge

 Meetings via Zoom

-For more information, please contact the Vice President for Diversity and Inclusion Office at firstname.lastname@example.org.
+For more information, please contact the Office of Diversity and Inclusion Office at firstname.lastname@example.org.

-Diversity Council is an integral part of Michigan Tech's mission to promote and support a sense of belonging for all employees at the University.
+Diversity Council is an integral part of Michigan Tech's mission to promote and foster a sense of belonging.